wschenk/willschenk.com/content/articles/2020/leveraging_disposability_for_exploration.md

 date: "2020-02-05"
 ---

-I play around with a lot of technology to see what's out there and keep myself current with beginner techniques.
+I play around with a lot of technology to see what's out there and keep myself current, especially trying to find simpler ways to do [our work](https://happyfuncorp.com/work).
 One of the issues is that this can leave lots of stuff laying which can be messy.
 Here are some techniques I use to keep things under control.

 There are two complementary principle's that I focus on.
 One is reproducibility, and the other is disposibility.
 I want to be able to easily recreate what I was working on so that I don't care if I throw it away.
 The easier I can reproduce things the better I can revisit them -- especially if I'm deep into something when I realize that there was a fundamental misunderstanding at the beginning.